-iii.
-Urban expansions - no landscape capacity.

-- iv.
-Intensive agriculture no landscape capacity. - v.
+- iii.
+Urban expansions no landscape capacity. - iv.
+Intensive agriculture no landscape capacity unless it is very discreetly located so that it is reasonably difficult to see from outside the site and has a rural character. - v.
 Earthworks very limited landscape capacity for earthworks associated with farm, adventure tourism or public access tracks, that protect naturalness and expressiveness attributes and values, and are sympathetically designed to integrate with existing natural landform patterns. - vi.
 Farm buildings in those areas of the ONL with pastoral land uses, very limited landscape capacity for modestly scaled buildings that reinforce existing rural character. - vii.
-Mineral extraction no landscape capacity. - i.
-Transport infrastructure limited landscape capacity for trails that are: located to integrate with existing networks; designed to be of a sympathetic appearance and character; and integrate landscape restoration and enhancement; and protects the area's ONF values.
-Very limited to nNo landscape capacity for other transport infrastructure.

-Utilities and regionally significant infrastructure - limited landscape capacity for infrastructure that is buried or located such that they are screened from external view.
-In the case of utilities such as overhead lines or cell phone towers which cannot be screened, these should be designed and located so that they are not visually prominent and/or co-located with existing infrastructure.
-In the case of the National Grid, limited landscape capacity in circumstances where there is a functional or operational need for its location and structures are designed and located to limit their visual prominence including associated earthworks.
+Mineral extraction no landscape capacity excepting very small scale farm quarries. - i.
+Transport infrastructure limited landscape capacity for trails that are: located to integrate with existing networks; designed to be of a sympathetic appearance and character; and integrate landscape restoration and enhancement, and protects the area's ONF values.
+Very limited to nNo landscape capacity for other transport infrastructure. - Utilities and regionally significant infrastructure limited landscape capacity for infrastructure that is buried or located such that they are screened from external view.
+In the case of utilities such as overhead lines or cell phone towers which cannot be screened, these should be designed and located so that they are not visually prominent and/or co-located with existing infrastructure in the case of the National Grid, limited landscape capacity in circumstances where there is a functional or operational need for its location and structures are designed and located to limit their visual prominence, including associated earthworks. - viii.
+Renewable energy generation no landscape capacity for commercial scale renewable energy generation unless it is very discreetly located so that it is reasonably difficult to see from outside the site.

-- viii.
-Renewable energy generation no landscape capacity for commercial scale renewable energy generation.
-Very limited to no landscape capacity for discreetly located and small-scale renewable energy generation. - ix.
-Production Forestry no landscape capacity.

-- x.
-Rural living Very limited to nNo landscape capacity.
+Very limited to no Extremely limited landscape capacity for discreetly located and small-scale renewable energy generation. - ix.
+Production fForestry no landscape capacity for exotic forestry. - x.
+Rural living Very limited to ne Extremely limited landscape capacity.
 Where such development is appropriate, it is likely to be: co located with existing development; sited to optimise the screening and/or filtering benefit of natural landscape elements; designed to be small scale and have a 'low-key' rural character; integrate landscape restoration and enhancement; and enhance public access (where appropriate). - xi.
 Passenger Lift Systems limited landscape capacity to improve public access to focal recreational areas higher in the mountains via non-vehicular transportation modes such as gondolas, provided they are positioned in a way that is sympathetic to the landform, are co-located with existing gondola infrastructure and designed to be recessive in the landscape.